 Step 2.
 Verify that the mail is revocable

-To verify whether or not you can revoke a particular email message, complete these steps.
+To verify whether or not you can revoke a particular email message by using Windows Powershell, complete these steps.

 Using a work or school account that has global administrator permissions in your Office 365 organization, start a Windows PowerShell session and connect to Exchange Online.
 For instructions, see Connect to Exchange Online PowerShell.